The Graham Cracker Pie Crust Recipe that never lets me down. It’s sweet, buttery, and sturdy with the perfect crumbs-to-butter ratio.

 -Use melted butter.

-Compress the crust tightly (I like to use the bottom of a flat measuring cup).
+Compress the crust tightly (I like to press firmly using the bottom of a flat measuring cup).

 Why is my graham cracker crust soggy?